HL7/davinci-alerts/source/pages/guidance.md

 ### Introduction

-FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, discharge, change in treatment, new diagnosis) to another provider or the health plan to communicate the details of where care was delivered and help to ensure timely follow-up as needed.
-The intent is to provide the minimally required information in the notification, for the Receiver to know, if the notification is of interest and give enough information to be able to request more from the Sender, if desired.
-This information can be used to build an encounter record in the receiving system with appropriate provenance and make it available to CDS and other local services.
-The following framework documents how notifications are transacted using [FHIR messaging] and the [`$process-message`] operation to push directly to “registered” Recipients and Intermediaries.
+FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, discharge, change in treatment, new diagnosis) to another provider or the health plan.
+These resources can communicate the details of who, when, what and where care was delivered and help to ensure timely follow-up as needed.
+To reiterate, the intent of this guide is to provide a framework to create notifications that can provide enough information to Recipient and/or Intermediary for them to be able understand what the notification is about and complete enough to enable them to determine if and what addition steps they need to take in response to the notification.
+The following framework documents how to use [FHIR messaging] to define the contents of the notification and how to "push" these unrequested notification messages using the [`$process-message`] operation directly to Recipients and Intermediaries.
+The [Admit/Discharge Use case] demonstrates how to implement an unsolicited notification scenario using the framework.

-This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.  it is anticipated that an equivalent subscription based notification paradigm can be implemented as an alternate to the messsaging based approach documented in this guide.
+This project recognizes the impact of the [Argonaut Clinical Data Subscriptions] project which is working on event based subscriptions and major revisions to the Subscription resource for FHIR R5.  it is anticipated that an equivalent subscription based notification paradigm can be implemented as an alternate to the unsolicited messsaging based approach documented in this guide.
 {:.stu-note}

 ### Preconditions and Assumptions